Bing, Banff, Boom – part 3

 Glaciers are the largest moving objects on earth.
 They’re massive rivers of ice that form in areas where more snow falls each winter than melts each summer.
 Their scale can be truly gargantuan — the glaciers that form the ice cap covering Greenland hold enough ice to submerge the whole of planet Earth under 17 feet of water.
 The glaciers of Antarctica are so heavy they actually change the shape of the planet.

-As glaciers advance and retreat, they can grind down mountains, scatter strange rock formations across the countryside and reduce solid rock to fine dust.
+they can grind down mountains, scatter strange rock formations across the countryside and reduce solid rock to fine dust.
 In this process they can leave behind debris of rock and ice called terminal moraine.
 When this debris dams a river, it creates a lake behind it.
 Lake Louise in Banff NP is this type of glacial lake.

 Somewhat ironically, while it is also a glacial lake, Moraine Lake, despite its name, was created differently.
 It wasn’t formed by damming of melt water by terminal moraine as is the case of Lake Louise; instead, this lake was formed by damming of water run-off from the surrounding mountains by falling rocks.
 Moraine Lake, where I’ll spend the night, is in the Valley of the Ten Peaks.

 At the time the lake crests, generally in June, the intense blue for which it and many of the lakes in Banff NP are famous generally peaks as well.
-When I was there in August, it looked like this:
+When I was there in August, it looked like this:.

 The sharp eyed among you might recognize this lake (and the less sharp eyed simply need to look to the right).